Consensys/doc.goquorum/docs/Reference/Consensus/IBFT-RPC-API.md

 `Object`

-- `numBlocks`: `Number` - no of blocks for which sealer activity is retrieved
+- `numBlocks`: `Number` - number of blocks for which sealer activity is retrieved
 - `sealerActivity`: `map[string]Number` - key is the validator and value is the number of blocks sealed by the validator

 ### istanbul.isValidator

-Returns true if this node was the validator for the given blockNumber.
+Returns `true` if this node is the validator for the given `blockNumber`.
 If blockNumber is not provided it takes the latest block number by default.

 ```js
 istanbul.isValidator(blockNumber)